MikolajKolek/pterodactyl-images-arm64/README.md

 # ARM64 Pterodactyl Images
 Docker images created for ARM64 machines running Pterodactyl Minecraft or Among Us servers.
 To use them simply change the docker image configuration field in the Pterodactyl panel to one of the image links.
-These images are largely based on images made by mathhewpi (https://github.com/matthewpi/images) and the pterodactyl team (https://github.com/pterodactyl/yolks)
+These images are largely based on images made by mathhewpi (https://github.com/matthewpi/images), parkervcp (https://github.com/parkervcp/yolks) and the pterodactyl team (https://github.com/pterodactyl/yolks)

 # Available Images
  - Java 8: `ghcr.io/mikolajkolek/images:java-8-arm64`